Comprehensive analyses of rare $ \Lambda_b \rightarrow \Lambda \ell^+ \ell^-$, $\Sigma_b \rightarrow \Sigma \ell^+ \ell^-$ and $\Xi_b \rightarrow \Xi \ell^+ \ell^-$ decays in the 2HDM: Numerical analysis and physical observables

-\subsection{The Differential Branching Ratio}
+\subsection{The differential branching ratio}

 In this subsection, we present the differential branching ratio as a function of $q^2$ for the $\Lambda_b \rightarrow \Lambda \ell^+ \ell^-$ and $\Xi_b \rightarrow \Xi \ell^+ \ell^-$ decays within the 2HDM framework.
 For the $\Sigma_b \rightarrow \Sigma \ell^+ \ell^-$ channel, we instead compute the differential decay width $\mathrm{d}\Gamma/\mathrm{d}q^2$.
 To illustrate the dependence of the differential branching ratio on $q^2$, we need the values in Table~\ref{tab:T1} as input parameters, together with the form factors \cite{Azizi:2011mw,Aliev:2010uy,Azizi:2011if} that constitute the main inputs.
+It is worth noting that for the $\Lambda_b \to \Lambda$ transition, more recent alternative parameterizations are available in the literature, computed via modern Light-Cone Sum Rules (LCSR) at next-to-leading order \cite{Wang:2015ndk} and lattice QCD simulations \cite{Detmold:2016pkz}.
+Both of these frameworks successfully evaluate the complete set of 12 independent helicity form factors.
+However, since corresponding lattice QCD data are currently unavailable for the $\Sigma_b$ and $\Xi_b$ channels, sum rules remain the only viable option for these modes.
+Therefore, in order to maintain strict theoretical homogeneity, structural consistency, and a unified systematic error framework across all three decaying channels ($\Lambda_b \to \Lambda$, $\Sigma_b \to \Sigma$, and $\Xi_b \to \Xi$), we adopt the comprehensive full-theory QCD sum rules framework derived in \cite{Aliev:2010uy}, which consistently provides the complete set of 12 transition and tensor form factors for all modes under consideration.
 The $\Sigma_b$ baryon is a recently studied heavy baryon whose internal structure may involve admixture effects; therefore, its lifetime has not yet been precisely determined either experimentally or theoretically.
 Due to this uncertainty, it is not appropriate to present a well-defined branching ratio for the decay channel under consideration.
 Instead, our analysis focuses on the differential decay rate and the partial decay width associated with the relevant transition.
 The total decay width is taken from the available values reported in the literature (as summarized in the Table~\ref{tab:T1}) and is used as an external input parameter.

 In the general framework of the 2HDM, the Yukawa interactions of the charged Higgs boson with fermions are parametrized in terms of model-dependent coefficients X and Y, which correspond to the couplings to down-type and up-type quarks, respectively.
 These parameters enter the effective Hamiltonian through combinations such as $|Y|^2$ and $ XY^*$, representing pure up-type contributions and mixed up--down type interactions, respectively~\cite{Aliev:1999ap,Ciuchini:1997xe}.
 In our case, they can be obtained from Ref. \cite{Ciuchini:1997xe} with the following substitutions: